lukasgarbas/lm-tunable-layers/README.md

 print(corpus)

 # 2. pick a language model (BERT, SpanBERT, Electra or Ernie) and select tunable layers
-# tune only top four layers ("all" for full finetuning, 0 for training just the prediction head)
+# "all" for full finetuning, 0 for training just the prediction head
 language_model = LanguageModel("bert-base-cased",
                                tunable_layers=4)